Home / Articles / A guide to the best eye protection in labs

 Frequently Asked Questions (FAQ)

-Eye injuries in labs are most frequently caused by accidental chemical splashes, flying debris or glass shards, and exposure to UV or laser radiation.
+Eye injuries in labs are most frequently caused by accidental chemical splashes or flying debris, as well as glass shards and UV or laser radiation exposure.
 Many of these incidents occur due to either lack of proper PPE or incorrect usage of safety goggles.
 Proactively identifying potential hazards in the lab helps in selecting the right protective equipment.

 Different lab environments pose different risks.
 For example: